CUBRID/cubrid-manual/en/sql/query/select.rst

 .. warning::

-    DBLINK does not support columns with the following attributes.
+    DBLINK does not support columns with the following data types.

     * COLLECTION TYPE ( SET, MULTISET, SEQUENCE )
     * OBJECT